pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Enter interactive mode (default).

-      Enters the interactive mode where subcommands can be entered interactively and load the command history file.
+      Enters the interactive mode where commands can be entered interactively and load the command history file.

       If no options are specified on the command line, the interactive mode is